kiesraad/abacus/documentatie/flowcharts/data-entry-state.md

 ```

 When resolving differences between the first and second entry (`EntriesDifferent` state), the coordinator can choose to
 keep one of the entries or discard both.
-If one of the entries is kept, the other entry is deleted.
+If one of the entries is kept, the other entry is discarded.
 The remaining entry
 will from then on be the first entry, and the data entry is open for a new second entry.